-Albi said of season two: “Audiences will be reunited with the forensic team as they work to uncover the criminal responsible for a string of bombings in Dundee.
+Alibi said of season 2: "Audiences will be reunited with the forensic team as they work to uncover the criminal responsible for a string of bombings in Dundee.

 "Tensions in the city mount as people begin to anticipate when and where the next bombing will take place."

-Traces season one aired weekly on BBC One, and is now available to stream on BBC iPlayer.
+Traces season 2 will begin on Tuesday 15th February 2022 on Alibi.
+Traces season 1 also aired on BBC One, and is now available to stream on BBC iPlayer.
 Check out what else is on with our TV Guide.